 Every day, we touch the lives of around 621 million consumers who enjoy drinking a cup of tea from one of our brands.
 We aim to ensure that every cup of tea does good.
 And that’s not just through the quality or the wellbeing benefits it provides.
 It’s also through the difference tea can make to the farmers and communities that harvest and supply it.

-Through the estates and smallholder farmers that supply us, we support the livelihoods of more than 1 million people in 21 countries.
+Through the estates and smallholder farmers that supply us, we support the livelihoods of .
 As a crop, tea plays a significant role in improving rural development and reducing poverty.
 Here are just four of the ways it makes a difference.